How to Create Interactive PDF Buttons Java Using GroupDocs.Annotation

 Understanding Button Components

-Think of a button component as a interactive hotspot on your PDF.
+Think of a button component as an interactive hotspot on your PDF.
 It can have visual styling (colors, borders, text), positioning information, and behavior (what happens when clicked).
 The GroupDocs.Annotation library makes this surprisingly straightforward.

 Step 1: Load Your PDF Document

-Every interactive PDF button journey starts here:
+Every interactive pdf buttons java journey starts here:

 try (Annotator annotator = new Annotator("YOUR_DOCUMENT_DIRECTORY/input_file.pdf")) {